-Albertson is a blue-collar town, with 57.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Albertson is generally considered to be a blue-collar town.
+57.39% of the Albertson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Albertson is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Albertson who work in maintenance occupations (10.59%), farm management occupations (8.26%), and management occupations (8.01%).

 You will also find that a lot of people in Albertson work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.